doctrine/doctrine-website/source/contribute/maintainer.rst

 **MAJOR.MINOR.1+** releases must be tagged from the corresponding ``MAJOR.MINOR.x`` branch.

-This effectively means that a typical doctrine package should have a git graph like following:
+This effectively means that a typical Doctrine package should have a git graph like following:

 .. code-block:: console